Nelson S. Bond: Other writing

 Bond worked in public relations before and after his writing career, opening his own agency in 1959.
 He later became a noted antiquarian bookseller.
 Bond retired from writing in the late 1950s.
 After encouragement from fans and professionals, notably Harlan Ellison, he published a new story in 1995.

 Bond had an extensive correspondence with James Branch Cabell and after Cabell's death was his literary executor for a while.

 In 1998 the Science Fiction and Fantasy Writers of America made Bond an Author Emeritus.
 In 2002 Bond donated his personal papers to the Marshall University library, which created a replica of his home office.
 Bond died of complications from heart problems on November 4, 2006.

 Nelson and Betty Bond had two sons, Kit and Lynn.
 Betty Bond had her own career in Virginia television, interviewing local notables for her Betty Bond Show on Roanoke's WSLS-TV.
-Bond died in Roanoke, Virginia.
+Bond died in Las Vegas, Nevada, while visiting his son.